climateintelligence/smartduck-docs/book/sections/guide_buildservice.md

 ## Climate building blocks

 Here we understand **Climate Building blocks** as standalone software in line to the [OGC API standards](https://developer.ogc.org).
-IN the [Birdhouse](http://bird-house.github.io/) organisation you can find a collection on OGC Standards based software.
+In the [Birdhouse](http://bird-house.github.io/) organisation you can find a collection on OGC Standards based software.
 These software blocks can be used to build customised Climate Resilience Information System.

 ## Create your own climate building block
 The following sections are describing how to transfer scientific methods into technical services which are deployable in climate resilience information systems.
 This is necessary when appropiate scientific methods are not already available and accessible as technical services.
 [Birdhouse](http://bird-house.github.io/) organisation lowers the barriers to set up new Climate building blocks